-- a) With reference to Annex VI of the MARPOL 73/78 Convention, the Contracting Parties should establish maximum levels allowed for exhaust gas and particle emissions originating from pleasure craft engines. - b) The Contracting Parties should develop quality standards for the fuels used by pleasure craft with a view to reducing harmful exhaust gas and particle emission to the levels stipulated under paragraph a).
+- a) With reference to MARPOL Convention, Annex VI, the Contracting Parties should establish maximum levels allowed for exhaust gas and particle emissions originating from pleasure craft engines. - b) The Contracting Parties should develop quality standards for the fuels used by pleasure craft with a view to reducing harmful exhaust gas and particle emission to the levels stipulated under paragraph a).